Study Abroad Program Overview

 Other Eligibility Requirements:

-UCEAP recommends that Physics applicants have taken two sequential courses of Single-Variable Calculus with a minimum grade of C and no repeats.
-The titles for equivalent courses at UC campuses are:
+UCEAP recommends that Physics applicants have taken two sequential courses of Single-Variable Calculus with a minimum grade of C. The titles for equivalent courses at UC campuses are:

 • UC Berkeley: Math 1AB, Math 10AB, or Math 16AB